-Portugal is increasingly on the travel radar of surfers the world over, and with good reason; consistent swell and a myriad of great setups in the water, relatively cheap living on land, fascinating history and amazing people at every turn.
-That is barely scratching the surface, but it was more than enough for me to spend last year living there, and during that time I feel deeper in love with the country on a daily basis.
+Portugal is increasingly on the travel radar of surfers the world over, and with good reason; consistent swell and great setups in the water, relatively cheap living on land, fascinating history, and amazing people at every turn.
+That is just the start, but it was more than enough for me to spend 2016 living there, and during that time I feel deeper in love with the country almost every day.
 In this post, I will share a bit about the waves and food of Portugal - two of the best reasons I can think of to check it out.

-Disclaimer: You will almost certainly want a car for surfing in Portugal, but luckily rental cars are cheap.
+First tip: You will almost certainly want a car for surfing in Portugal unless you're in a surf camp, but luckily rental cars are super cheap - check out www.rentalcars.com for some deals.
 Carcavelos is the only place you can get to via train from Lisbon.

-Only 30mins drive from Lisbon airport is Europe’s first designated world surfing reserve in Ericeria.
-As such, the main spots are signposted with surfboard shaped signage so you cant miss the top breaks.
+Only 30mins drive from Lisbon airport is Europe’s first designated world surfing reserve, Ericeria.
+The main spots are signposted with surfboard shaped signage so you cant miss the world class breaks.
 From the super consistent and long right hand point break at Ribeira D'Ilhas, to open beach break at Sao Juliao and even the gnarly Coxos (considered by some to be Europe's best reef), world surf reserve status is definitely earned.
 With these line ups and many more catering for all levels, and plenty of swell you won't be disappointed.
-The only downside is that if a solid swell hits (like, nearby Nazare solid) there aren't many sheltered spots.
-If a strong sea breeze comes up, there aren't any nooks or crannies that will be sheltered but generally calm winds in the morning and evening should serve you well.
+The only downside is that if a solid swell hits (like, nearby Nazare solid) there aren't many sheltered spots other than the inside of the harbour.
+If a strong sea breeze comes up, there aren't any nooks or crannies that will be sheltered either but generally calm winds in the morning and evening should serve you well.

 Ericeria town has an infectious charm too, and a coffee & pastry in the town square, or at the super cool and trendy Magic Quiver surfshop is a must.
-Finish off the day with a drink whilst watching the sunset from the top of the harbour wall.
+Finish your day off with a relaxing drink whilst watching the sunset from the top of the harbour wall.
+Beautiful.

 If you want surf schools and partying, stay in Baleal/Ferral, and the dudes at The Surf Castle will see you right.
 Or if you would rather the more authentic and traditional fishing village stay over on Peniche peninsular; just be mindful to hold your breath while passing the fish factory when the winds are from the south just before you enter the town walls...ew...